Jorropo/OpenAirways/RPC.md

 All numbers are little endian encoded.

+All non whole byte values are rounded up to bytes sizes.

 It is asynchronous the server will apply changes as soon as possible when it receives them, because they run on the same machine over pipes they should never get widely out of sync.

 | OpCode | Name             | Arguments                           | Size |